Assistant Professor of Aegean Archaeology, University of Nottingham, 2012-present

 2. Amy Jolliffee, The Archaeology of post-palatial Achaia (MA by Research)

-3. Michael Curtis, The Contextualisation of Three posts of Hellenistic and Roman Crete (MA by Research)
+3. Michael Curtis, The contextualisation of three ports of Hellenistic and Roman Crete (MA by Research)

 5. Ioan Huw Espley, Recreating Maritime Trade in the Peloponnese During the Middle Helladic period (MA by Research)